Daniel-Thanh/COMP3030_Final-Project_CMS/INSTALLATION_GUIDE.md

 $user = "root";
 $pass = "";
 to fit your sqlworkbench set up.
 Normally you just need to add password because many users' root is already root.
+If you are not using sqlworkbench, you can connect to phpAdmin, then you do not need to add password.

 ### Step 5: Verify Backend